ambreenraheem/PGD_FINAL_YEAR_PROJECT/README.md

 Column Name	Description

 - Date:	Date when the project application or transaction was recorded.
-- Applicant_Name:	Name of the person or representative submitting the application.
+- Applicant_Name:	Name of the person or representative applying.
 - NGO_Name:	Registered name of the NGO involved in the project.
 - City_Town_Village:	Geographical area where the NGO operates or the project takes place.
 - Project_Name:	Title or description of the project submitted for funding.